Find a Registered Dental Hygienist

 POTENTIAL HARMS

-1. Causing harm by failing to alert patients/clients to the possibility of gluten in the medications they use for oral hygiene self-care.
+1. Causing harm by failing to alert patients/clients to the possibility of gluten in the medications and products they use for oral hygiene self-care.3

 2. Performing the Procedures at an inappropriate time, such as in the presence of comorbidities, complications and associated conditions for which prior medical advice is required.